We are a registered Eco School and are currently celebrating the achievements of the Bronze and Silver Awards.

 Eco Events during the last year have included:

 Flower Boxes – These were made for us by students from the College of Further Education.
-We planted bedding plants in them to brighten up our school playground.
+We are busy planting bulbs and plants in them to brighten up our school playground.

 Healthy Living – Our delicious school lunches provide children with healthy choices every day.